11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 1. Blaming China

-After Swan tells Trump that his “wishful thinking and the salesmanship” are “just not suitable in a time when a pandemic has killed 145k people,” Trump gets defensive.
+After Swan tells Trump that his “wishful thinking and salesmanship” are “just not suitable in a time when a pandemic has killed 145,000 people,” Trump gets defensive.
 He claims that other countries are doing worse than the United States, as though that makes the preventable deaths in America any less tragic.
-What’s amazing, though, is that Trump appears to blame China in a way that suggests the country created COVID-19 on purpose.
-Everything he says at this point indicates that he believes China invented the virus just to get back at Trump personally for making the U.S. economy too awesome.
+What’s amazing, though, is that Trump appears to blame China in a way that suggests the country created COVID-19 on purpose, just to get back at Trump personally for making the U.S. economy too awesome.

 2. An incredible job